claremacrae/project_dependencies_viz/README.md

 The graphviz .dot files here show a technique of adding [URLs](https://www.graphviz.org/doc/info/attrs.html#d:URL) to nodes in a graph.
 When the output is .svg, the nodes are then hyper-linked, and provided easy navigation.

+A second section shows how you can achieve a similar effect more easily, if your builds are driven by CMake.

 ## The 'sample' project

 The images here represent the dependencies in a fictional, simple system, consisting of two libraries (lib1 and lib2) and two programs (exe1 and exe2)